robflop/megumin.love/docs/Sounds.md

 There are two ways to add custom sounds starting with version 5.0.0 -- via interface or manually.
 If done via interface then no restart is required, if done manually changes only take effect on restart.

+Using the interface is _highly_ recommended.
+It's much less effort and less prone to errors.

 ### Interface:
 1) Open the admin panel at the `/admin` page and log in
 2) Fill out the form for uploads on the very left and click "Upload sound"